-- 3.25 The general manager must ensure that the agenda for an extraordinary meeting of the council deals only with the matters stated in the notice of the meeting. - 3.26 Despite clause 3.25, business may be considered at an extraordinary meeting of the council, even though due notice of the business has not been given, if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 3.27 A motion moved under clause 3.26(a) can be moved without notice but only after the business notified in the agenda for the extraordinary meeting has been dealt with. - 3.28 Despite clauses 10.19 10.29, only the mover of a motion moved under clause 3.26(a) can speak to the motion before it is put. - 3.29 A motion of dissent cannot be moved against a ruling of the chairperson under clause 3.26(b) on whether a matter is of great urgency.
+- 3.28 The General Manager must ensure that the agenda for an extraordinary meeting of the council deals only with the matters stated in the notice of the meeting. - 3.29 Despite clause 3.28, business may be considered at an extraordinary meeting of the council, even though due notice of the business has not been given, if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council.

+- 3.30 A motion moved under clause 3.29(a) can be moved without notice but only after the business notified in the agenda for the extraordinary meeting has been dealt with. - 3.31 Despite clauses 10.20-10.30, only the mover of a motion moved under clause 3.29(a) can speak to the motion before it is put. - 3.32 A motion of dissent cannot be moved against a ruling of the chairperson under clause 3.29(b) on whether a matter is of great urgency.

-Confidential agendas, business papers and annexures for council meetings
+Confidential agendas, business papers and attachments for council/committee meetings

-- 3.30 Confidential agendas, business papers and associated annexures for council meetings remain confidential until such time as council has resolved to release any or all of the information to the public. - 3.31 Each confidential matter submitted to council will include an "open" recommendation in the open business paper in accordance with section 9(2A) of the Act and a "confidential" recommendation in a confidential business paper. - 3.32 The open recommendation will include a recommendation: - (i) for the council to move into closed session to consider the confidential recommendation making specific reference to the particular provision of section 10A(2) of the Act upon which the decision to move into closed session is based, and - (ii) for the council to adopt the confidential recommendation, and - (iii) for the confidential report and/or confidential supporting annexures to remain confidential for a particular period of time or following the conclusion of a particular event, i.e. finalisation of a Land and Environment Court matter or signing of a contract. - 3.33 Before a matter is recommended to a council meeting to be confidential, staff must have regard to and perform the public interest test required by section 10B(1)(b) of the Act and determine that on balance, the public interest in preserving the confidentiality of the information outweighs the public interest in maintaining openness and transparency in the decision making process for the matter before the council.
+- 3.33 As far as practicable, confidential agendas, business papers and associated attachments for Council/Committee meetings, will be provided to Councillors in digital form only. - 3.34 Each confidential matter submitted to council will include an "open" recommendation in the open business paper in accordance with section 9(2A) of the Act and a "confidential" recommendation in a confidential business paper. - 3.35 The open recommendation will include a recommendation: (i) for the council to move into closed session to consider the confidential recommendation making specific reference to the particular provision of section 10A(2) of the Act upon which the decision to move into closed session is based, and (ii) for the council to adopt the confidential recommendation, and (iii) for the confidential report and/or confidential supporting Attachments to remain confidential for a particular period of time or following the conclusion of a particular event, i.e. finalisation of a Land and Environment Court matter or signing of a contract. - 3.36 Before a matter is recommended to a council meeting to be confidential, staff must have regard to and perform the public interest test required by section 10B(1)(b) of the Act and determine that on balance, the public interest in preserving the confidentiality of the information outweighs the public interest in maintaining openness and transparency in the decision making process for the matter before the council.
 [Policy]